DctrlVan/dctrl-admin/adminSrc/README.md

 ### dctrlDb.js
 This file initializes the connection to the rethinkDb database.
 It exposes the changefeed as a kefir stream and also a function for inserting new events.

-### events.js
+### events
-This file defines the events and exposes functions that create them in the database.
+This folder defines the events and exposes functions that create them in the database.

 ### mutations.js
 This file defines mutations that determine a new state.
 These functions are used by the server and by vuex in each client to all maintain current state from the eventstream.